-With this cluster approach initiative, the World Food Programme (WFP) was designated as the global lead of the Logistics Cluster.
-In most cases, WFP will also be the lead of the Logistics Cluster at field level.
-However, under exceptional circumstances where WFP is unable to fulfil this role at field level, for example where WFP might not be present in country, another organisation can be appointed as lead of the country-level Logistics Cluster.
+Through this cluster approach initiative, the World Food Programme (WFP) was designated as the lead of the Logistics Cluster, at both global and field level However, under exceptional circumstances where WFP is unable to fulfil this role at field level, (i.e. WFP is not be present in country), another organisation can be appointed as lead of the country-level Logistics Cluster.

-It is important to note that the Logistics Cluster does not attempt to run logistics operations on behalf of participating organisations, but rather assumes that participating organisations will utilise the Logistics Cluster's services and capacities to strengthen their own logistics capabilities.
+It is important to note that the Logistics Cluster does not attempt to run logistics operations on behalf of participating organisations, but rather assumes that the latter will utilise the Logistics Cluster's services and capacities to strengthen their own logistics capabilities.

 Logistics Cluster Activities and Responsibilities

 The Logistics Cluster provides a unique opportunity for the humanitarian logistics community to exploit shared assets, aptitudes and competencies of the Logistics Cluster lead agency, the participating organisations and entities working within the cluster approach.
 The Global Logistics Cluster lead’s role is to facilitate these joint ventures, both at global and field level, as to ensure system-wide preparedness and technical capacity to respond to humanitarian emergencies.